How to call C functions from OCaml

 type).

-So basically you can just use a switch
+So basically you can just use a switch or an array containing all

 these values make match the C value.